PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --extensions=php,inc,lib /path/to/code

-If you have asked PHP_CodeSniffer to check a specific file rather than an entire directory, the extension of the specified file will be ignored.
-The file will be checked even if it has an invalid extension or no extension at all.
-In the following example, the main.inc file will be checked by PHP_CodeSniffer even though the `--extensions` command line argument specifies that only .php files should be checked.

-    $ phpcs --extensions=php /path/to/code/main.inc

-The ignoring of file extensions for specific files is a feature of PHP_CodeSniffer and is the only way to check files without an extension.
-If you check an entire directory of files, all files without extensions will be ignored, so you must check each of these file separately.

 ## Ignoring Files and Folders
 Sometimes you want PHP_CodeSniffer to run over a very large number of files, but you want some files and folders to be skipped.
 The `--ignore` command line argument can be used to tell PHP_CodeSniffer to skip files and folders that match one or more patterns.